 Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulation of the EIT Law, the tax rate of the PRC companies is 25%.
-During the years ended 31 December 2020 and 2021, the Company and Beijing CCID Industrial and Information Engineering Supervision Center Co., Limited\ (北京賽迪工業和信息化工程監理中心有限公司) ("CCID Supervision"), a subsidiary of the Company, are high and new technology enterprises (the "HNTE") registered in Beijing New Technology Enterprise Development Zone.
-Pursuant to the EIT Law, they are subject to an enterprise income tax at a rate of 15% (2020: 15%).
+During the years ended 31 December 2022 and 2021, the Company and CCID Supervision, a subsidiary of the Company, are high and new technology enterprises (the "HNTE") registered in Beijing New Technology Enterprise Development Zone.
+During the years ended 31 December 2022, Beijing CCID Industrial Brain Technology Co., Ltd. ("北京 賽迪產業大腦科技有限公司"), a subsidiary of the Company, is registered as HNTE.
+Pursuant to the EIT Law, the enterprise income tax of those entities registered as HNTE is at a rate of 15%.